geobreed/zettelnotes/insight/Your Management Strategy.md

 tags: #E-Myth
 citation: "M. E. Gerber, The E-Myth Revisited: Why Most Small Businesses Don’t Work and What to Do About It.
 Harper Collins, 2009."
 ---
+The fourth step of [[Business Development Program]], about the strategy to managing inside organized structure.
 A strategy that not relying on a competent manager but from [[The Management System]] itself.
 - a system designed into your prototype to produce a marketing result
-- more automatic, more effective your [[The Franchise Prototype]] Management Development, process to create management system and teach managers to use it, is a Marketing Tool
+- more automatic, more effective your [[The Franchise Prototype]]

+Management Development, process to create management system and teach managers to use it, is a Marketing Tool
 - not to create efficient Prototype but effective, that profitably finds and keeps customer better than other
 - A few examples, match, mint, cup of coffee, newspaper